AlphaTechnolog/cutefetch/README.md

 - Bunny banner
 - Os name
 - Kernel version
-- Current used ram
+- CPU Arch
 - Hostname
+- Used ram
+- Uptime
 - Disk: Used disk space / Total disk space (Shows mountpoints)
-- Color palette
+- Color palette squares

 ## Requirements

-- gcc / clang
-- gnumake
-- git
-- sudo
-- uname (you should have it already installed)
-- your hostname at /etc/hostname (you may already have that file there)
+- A working c compiler, cutefetch is c89 compliant so it could probably build in most c compilers out there.
+- An implementation of make, either it's gnumake or bsd make, etc.
 - A nerd font (to correctly render the glyphs at the color palette)

 ## Installation